 By becoming a member, social workers can network with other local professionals, access continuing education resources, and keep informed about legislation affecting the field.

 Social workers can join the network with an annual fee ranging from $20 for a student, to $110 for a licensed practitioner.
-Upon joining, professionals get listed in the local directory and also get access to a forum of other professionals to pose questions and get support.
+Upon joining, professionals are listed in the local directory and gain access to a forum of other professionals to pose questions and receive support.

 On Demand Mental Health